-FAQ about extended purchases of securities
+FAQ about purchases of securities

 Why is the Riksbank purchasing securities to such a large extent?

 We are doing this to keep the financial markets going.
 When the economy is turbulent, various types of assets lose value.
-If the Riksbank then purchases securities, for example government bonds, mortgage bonds and municipal bonds, demand increases for these securities.
+If the Riksbank then purchases securities, for example government bonds, treasury bills, mortgage bonds and municipal bonds, demand increases for these securities.
 This leads to upward pressures on the price of the securities and to the return or yield on them thereby being pushed down.
 It could be said that the increase in demand means that the securities will not fall so much in price, which will reduce unease on the financial markets and increase stability in the system.
 At the same time, it will lead to lower interest rates.

-When we purchase securities, for example bonds, these are converted into cash, which is to say liquidity in the form of “new” money on the banks’ accounts with the Riksbank.
+When the Riksbank purchase securities, for example bonds, these are converted into cash, which is to say liquidity in the form of “new” money on the banks’ accounts with the Riksbank.
 This therefore means that there will be a large surplus of money in the Swedish banking system.
 The banks can use this new money for transactions with each other, to lend to companies and households or to purchase other assets.

 The Riksbank has decided to purchase different types of securities.
 What is the difference and what determines the type of security the Riksbank purchases?